trixi-framework/FTObjectLibrary/Docs/FTObjectLibraryProject.md

 # Documentation

-Documentation can be found in the linked pages, and in the user's guide *FTObjectLibrary.pdf* found in the Docs directory.
+Documentation can be found in the [user's guide](UsersGuide.md).

 # Examples

-Examples can be found in the Examples directory and in the Testing directory.
+Examples can be found in the [Examples](../Examples) directory and in the [Testing](../Testing) directory.
 The examples include a simple reverse Polish calculator using a stack, and another showing the use of a linked list.
 The testing directory includes tests that can be run on the library, which themselves serve as examples of the use of all of the classes.

 # Building the Library